ueberdosis/tiptap/docs/api/extensions/placeholder.md

 ### Additional Setup
 Placeholders are displayed with the help of CSS.

-**Display a Placeholder only for the first element in an empty editor.**
+**Display a Placeholder only for the first line in an empty editor.**
 ```
 .ProseMirror p.is-editor-empty:first-child::before {
   color: #adb5bd;